kolyma-org/solzhenitsyn/README.md

       - docker pull ghcr.io/ronaldsonbellande/malware-exhibit:main
       - docker pull ghcr.io/algorithm-model-research/malware-exhibit:main

-Few things to NOTE 📝👇
+Few things to NOTE
 1. Dont deploy on your personal machine.
 These stuff can go on to infect other devices in your network.
-2. If there is a password on the ZIP(coz VX-UNDERGROUND)....the password is 'infected'.....without the quotes....offcourse🤭
+2. If there is a password on the ZIP(coz VX-UNDERGROUND)....the password is 'infected'.....without the quotes....offcourse
 3. Some are .ex_ intead of .exe to avoid accidental deployment by double clicking

 ```
 The malware in this repo is either:
-1. FEW: Built by me 🤭
+1. FEW: Built by me
 2. SOME: Analysed by me ⚡
-3. A FEW: Acquired and retrieved during threat hunting and threat intelligence ☄️
+3. A FEW: Acquired and retrieved during threat hunting and threat intelligence ☄
-4. MOST: Shared/Sourced from other malware researchers 😊 VX-UNDERGROUND, KASPERSKY, LIFKA, JOHN HAMMOND, CTFs...and a few others😊
+4. MOST: Shared/Sourced from other malware researchers VX-UNDERGROUND, KASPERSKY, LIFKA, JOHN HAMMOND, CTFs...and a few others
 ```

 - There are over a thousand malware samples in this repository from simple fireworks to weapons-of-mass-destruction.